jasiukiewicztymon/FireBase-Learning/Update data.md

 # Update data

+The data updating is a very imporatnt thing while creating an application.
+For example we can do a button to update a post just with a document reference, what made it very easy.

+## updateDoc function

 To update data, we can easly use the updateDoc function like here, in the example below

 ```js